 There you have it!
 If you’re not really sure where to start, but you know your creative assets could use a refresh (or complete overhaul), let us know!
 Our Creative Health Check is a perfect place to start to get a feel for what’s working, what’s not, and get our recommendations to improve to creative assets and content game!

-*Creative assets, in the context of this post, mean all of your content: Emails, Landing pages, Collateral, White Papers, Data sheets, Website, eBooks, Infographics, Interactive content, etc.
+*Marketing assets, in the context of this post, mean all of your content: Emails, Landing pages, Collateral, White Papers, Data sheets, Website, eBooks, Infographics, Interactive content, etc.

 Meet Joy Martinez